mat-42-student/ft_transcendance/src/frontend/scripts/game3d/gameobjects/README.md

 This provides an alternative method of initialization _after_ the JS constructor, where the Object3D can find itself already in its parent Object3D.

-> Note that this is NOT called for the root scene itself.
+For the root scene (child classes of `LevelBase`), this should be used for adding child objects, since the necessary methods wont be automatically injected in its constructor.

 ## `onFrame(delta: number, time: DOMHighResTimestamp): void`